devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 In conclusion, integrating ethical considerations throughout the entire lifecycle of new technologies is not merely a desirable add-on but a fundamental requirement for ensuring that these powerful tools are used responsibly and for the benefit of humanity.
 This necessitates collaboration between technologists, ethicists, policymakers, and the public to establish robust ethical guidelines and frameworks.

-## 6) Compare and contrast ethical technology regulations in different countries.
-How do frameworks such as GDPR, CCPA, and other global policies shape ethical technology practices?
+## <mark> 6) Compare and contrast ethical technology regulations in different countries.
+How do frameworks such as GDPR, CCPA, and other global policies shape ethical technology practices? </mark>

 ### Comparing and Contrasting Ethical Technology Regulations Across Countries